LaunchpadPhillyTech/photo_tagger/README.md

   ```

 - **Missing thumbnails**: Some Google Drive files may not have thumbnail support
+  - Press "Refresh All Thumbnails" to potentially fix it
+  - You may not have access to the images or are not logged into the correct account
   - This is normal for certain file types or very large images

 - **Database issues**: Delete `data/data.db` to reset (you'll lose all data)